Peripheral Artery Disease

 - Blood pressure medications, if your blood pressure is high.

 If you still have significant symptoms and difficulty with your daily activities despite exercise and medications, or if blood flow becomes severely reduced, your doctor may recommend a surgical procedure.
 The specific procedure depends on the location of the blockage, your other medical conditions, and your preferences for treatment.

-Endovascular surgeries are done inside the artery.
+Endovascular surgeries are done inside the artery and without big incisions on the skin.
 Many people are familiar with angioplasty (inflating a balloon) or stenting (placing a small metal or plastic mesh tube) to open a blocked artery in the heart.
 These same procedures can also be used to open blocked arteries in the legs.